radical-collaboration/facts/docs/source/quickstart.rst

     python3 runFACTS.py test

 Note that if you are running FACTS using localhost as a resource, all the input files for the experiment (which can be tens of GB) will get copied to ``~/radical.pilot.sandbox``.
-If you have space limits on your home directory, you may therefore want to make this a symlink to a directory with fewer space limits prior to running.
+If you have space limits on your home directory, you may want to make this a symlink to a directory with fewer space limits prior to running FACTS.

 If you wish to run the ``emulandice`` module set, additional steps are necessary, as this module set is a wrapper around separately developed R code (see https://github.com/tamsinedwards/emulandice/).

 8. Ensure R and cmake are installed.
 On Ubuntu, these are provided by the r-base and cmake packages.